Bertelsmann: Divisions

 Bertelsmann is a decentralized organization.
 This means that the divisions largely work independently.
 The holding handles central tasks, in the field of corporate finance, for example.
-In 2016, Bertelsmann introduced a new structure of eight divisions: RTL Group (television and radio), Penguin Random House (book publishing), BMG (music rights), Arvato (services), Bertelsmann Education Group (education), Bertelsmann Printing Group (printing) and Bertelsmann Investments (investments).
+In 2016, Bertelsmann introduced a new structure of eight divisions: RTL Group (television and radio), Penguin Random House (book publishing), BMG (music rights), Arvato Group (services), Bertelsmann Education Group (education), Bertelsmann Marketing Services (marketing) and Bertelsmann Investments (investments).

 RTL Group

 RTL Group is a leading European entertainment provider, based in Luxembourg.
 The company runs a commercial private television and radio channels in several countries, including RTL and VOX in Germany.
 In 2015, with the RTL Digital Hub, the company launched a dedicated unit for web videos.
 In addition, production companies, such as Fremantle, are part of the RTL Group.
 In January 1997, Bertelsmann merged the UFA film and television company with Compagnie Luxembourgeoise de Télédiffusion (CLT).
 The merger of CLT-UFA with Pearson TV in the year 2000 marked the beginning of the RTL Group.
 The company is listed on the stock exchange and has been majority-owned by Bertelsmann since 2001.
 Following the sale of shares in 2013, the stake is 75.1%.
-In 2021, sales of the RTL Group were €6.637 billion.
+In 2024, sales of the RTL Group were €6,888 million.

 Penguin Random House

 Penguin Random House is the world's largest book publishing company.
 The company was created in 2013 through the merger of the publishing businesses of Bertelsmann and Pearson.
 With the acquisition of Random House in 1998, Bertelsmann already became the largest book publisher in the English-speaking world.
 250 publishing houses on five continents are part of the company, including Random House and Penguin Books, but also Doubleday, Knopf and Viking.
 The German Verlagsgruppe Random House (Goldmann, Heyne and others), based in Munich, is not part of Penguin Random House, yet it does belong to the same division at Bertelsmann.
 Penguin Random House has its main headquarters in the Penguin Random House Tower in New York City.
 Since 2020, Bertelsmann owns 100% of the company.
-In 2021, the company achieved sales of €4.030 billion.
+In 2024, the company achieved sales of €4,917 million.

 BMG

 BMG is a music publishing company based in Berlin.
 The BMG catalog encompasses rights to works by artists such as Céline Dion, Jennifer Lopez, Ronan Keating and Britney Spears.
 In 2008, the company was created after the group divested from the music market.
 Following the sale of Sony BMG, Bertelsmann had retained the rights to 200, mainly European, artists.
 In 2009, KKR came on board with BMG, retaining a 51% majority in the company, and Bertelsmann held 49%.
 Since 2013, BMG has once again become a fully owned subsidiary of Bertelsmann.
 In 2016, BMG became a division of Bertelsmann.
-In 2021, BMG had revenues of €663 million.
+In 2024, BMG had revenues of €963 million.